kungfoo/kungfoo-slidedown/10-things-i-learned.md

 ## 3: 🌍 Standardization is key

-> Cool, so now you have a real zoo of applications running on kubernetes...
+> Cool, so now you have a venerable zoo of applications running on kubernetes...

 But every service...